Deploying AppGrid - best practices

 AppGrid preferences

-AppGrid provides a Salesforce permission set that should be assigned to each user prior to deployment.
-You can use this or create your own permission set if more customization is required.
-This ensures that the user will have access to the AppGrid custom objects that are required for AppGrid operation.
-Prior to performing the deployment process described below, assign the permission set to all users that will be using AppGrid.
+You can create your own permission set if more customization is required.
+This ensures that the user will a) have access to the AppGrid custom objects and classes that are required for AppGrid operation and b) any standard or custom objects your users may need.
+Of course, you can create multiple permission sets for different types of users if required.
+Prior to performing the deployment process described below, assign the appropriate permission set to all users that will be using AppGrid.

 AppGrid has various grid permissions that control what features are enabled for a given user.
 We want to tailor these settings for the type of user who will be using AppGrid.
 If no grid permission preferences have been defined, by default all grid permissions will be enabled.